magento/merchdocs/src/payment-services/onboard-payments.md

 ### Enable contact telephone number

 Contact telephone number allows you to obtain the contact telephone numbers that PayPal collects from your customers.
 PayPal always collects contact telephone numbers from PayPal account holders to help confirm their identities and to contact them to resolve problems on their accounts, or to complete their fulfillment processes.
+However, PayPal discourages the use of contact phone numbers directly from the merchant because it can negatively impact sales.
 See the [PayPal get contact telephone numbers](https://developer.paypal.com/docs/admin/checkout-settings/#get-contact-telephone-numbers) documentation for more information.

 This feature is `off` by default.
 When you enable it, store administrators can see phone numbers after a customer completes a Branded Checkout flow outside of the checkout page.